Last page update:

-Projects typically include workshops, symposia, publications and research.
+Projects typically include capacity building workshops, symposia, publications and research.
 They are open to participation from all 21 APEC member economies.
 As well as engaging with public and government sector organisations in member economies, external stakeholder engagement is encouraged.
 Many projects currently use virtual and remote delivery mechanisms in response to the travel constraints borne by the COVID-19 pandemic.

 APEC Project Focus and Themes

-Most APEC projects are focused on transferring knowledge and skills between members and building capacity so that each APEC member economy can move closer towards the Bogor Goals of free and open trade and investment.
-This includes by:
+Most APEC projects are focused on transferring knowledge and skills between members and building capacity so that each APEC member economy can move closer towards the APEC Putrajaya Vision 2040, through: